metaph3r/solutions-architect-case-study/README.md

 #### Technical

 1. Lectures need to load within 1 second

+    Use high-performance cloud service.

 2. Downtimes have to be avoided

+    Use geo-reduntant high-availability cloud service.

 3. Millions of users to be expected

+    Use scalable cloud environment with distributed content delivery network.

 ## Architecture overview